Investment Club Tax Printer Software

 Frequently Asked Questions about Investment Club Tax Preparation

 Does my investment club have to file a tax return with the IRS?

 - While investment clubs that are formed as general partnerships do not have to pay taxes directly to the IRS, every investment club must file an informational return with the IRS.
-It doesn't matter how new your club is, whether or not you had any income during the year, whether or not you bought or sold any securities -- you must still file the appropriate forms with the IRS.
+It doesn't matter how new your club is, whether or not you had any income during the year, whether or not you bought or sold any securities — you must still file the appropriate forms with the IRS.

 What forms do I have to submit?

-- Schedule D is part of Form 1065 and covers the Capital Gains and Losses for your club.
-Schedule K-1 is an individualized report specific to each member of your club covering their individual share of the tax liability.
-Each member receives their own Schedule K-1 which they must submit to the IRS with their personal tax returns.
+- Schedules K-1 and K-3 are individualized reports specific to each member of your club covering their individual share of the tax liability.
+Each member receives their own Schedule K-1 and K-3 which they use to prepare their personal tax returns.

-What about the state taxes?
+What about state tax return?

 - Tax filing procedures differ from state to state.
 Some states do not require investment clubs to file returns, while others provide stiff penalties for investment clubs that do not file.
 Contact your state's tax agency (such as the Department of Revenue or Department of Taxation) for more information about your particular state's requirements.
-Note that tax laws do change, so even if a state did not require filings in the past, they may have changed their requirements for the 2013 tax year.
+Note that tax laws do change, so even if a state did not require filings in the past, they may have changed their requirements for the tax year.

-- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, Pennsylvania, or Wisconsin must file a return with their state agencies.
+- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, Oregon, Pennsylvania, or Wisconsin must file a return with their state agencies.
 Fortunately, clubs in these states can use ICLUBcentral's State Club Tax Printer software to generate the necessary forms.